Eschatologue/CM_wiki/docs/lore/antares/nation/lothringen.md

 ### A New Empire

-*"We built this empire with our own hands.
-From the ground up, we forged Lothringen."*
+> *"We built this empire with our own hands.
+From the ground up, we forged Lothringen."*{ .emq }
 — Wilhelm von Lothringen, Kaiser of Lothringen
 { .quote }